torvalds/linux/Documentation/admin-guide/lockup-watchdogs.rst

 provided for this.

-A 'hardlockup' is defined as a bug that causes the CPU to loop in kernel mode for more than 10 seconds (see "Implementation" below for details), without letting other interrupts have a chance to run.
+A 'hardlockup' is defined as a bug that causes the CPU to loop in kernel mode for several seconds (see "Implementation" below for details), without letting other interrupts have a chance to run.
 Similarly to the softlockup case, the current stack trace is displayed upon detection and the system will stay locked up unless the default